Plugin Development for Moodle LMS

 • Role-based functionality and process-specific UX improvements

-• Integration-focused plugin work where Moodle needs to exchange data
+• Integration-focused plugin work where Moodle LMS needs to exchange data

 • Practical discovery work before code is committed